Rebuilding and Renovation – ACME

 Why the name ACME?
 “ACME ‘s founder was not unaware of the connotations of the name” explains Duarte.
 “For us, it stands for ‘A Company Making Everything’: a multifaceted approach by a group of people who work in a much more collaborative way than directors directing and people following.
 The name intrigues people.”

 A place for the unexpected

 We asked Duarte how his team approached their work in Folkestone: “Our team first visited Folkestone in June 2016.
 It looked very different to how it looks now.
 We came down to the Harbour area on the Leas Lift – which was still working.
-The area in front of Marine Parade still had the remnants of the Rotunda site with the concrete hardstanding there.
-The nightclub had been removed.
+The area in front of Marine Parade still had the remnants of the Rotunda site with the concrete hard-standing there.
+Howeve, the nightclub had been removed.
 The sky was grey, not many people around, but it was very impactful.”

 Many people have talked about Folkestone’s identity.
 What is Folkestone all about?

 “When people have chosen to move here, they’ve assessed other sea-side towns and found that Folkestone has what they want.
 One of the first things we did was look at the history of this area.
 It’s not easy to define: it has its own character created by periods of wealth and prominence, followed by years of decline and then, more recently, a kind of rebirth.
 These are the kind of places that tend to be the most interesting for me.
 They have a certain faded grandeur, and they also have a grittiness, ingredients that can come together to make something really special.”